Tip #343: Avoid Three Mistakes In Timing Participant Evaluations

 Mistake #3: Emailing a link to an online evaluation sheet days after the training session.

-If participants cannot remember the morning session by the end of the afternoon, imagine how useful their feedback will be after several days have passed.
+Participants cannot remember the morning session by the end of the afternoon.
+Imagine how useful their feedback will be after several days have passed.

-Remedy: Email links to online evaluation sheets so that participants have them as soon as they return from the training program.
+Remedy: Email links to online evaluation sheets.
+That way participants have them as soon as they return from the training program.

-Participant feedback can be very useful to a trainer, as long as the feedback accurately reflects the participants’ training experience.
+Participant feedback can be very useful to a trainer.
+This is true as long as the feedback accurately reflects the participants’ training experience.
 The mantra for participant evaluations should be: the sooner the better.
 Also, don’t let the energy of the training session fade at the end of the day.
 Get the evaluations done before a closing activity that helps the program end on a high note.

 May your learning be sweet.